Reducing emissions along the value chain

 Energy is one of the main cost drivers of production.
 Therefore an efficient energy generation and use of energy in the production is very essential for BASF.
 The Energy Verbund and combined heat and power plants are of major importance in that respect.

-A leaflet on “Energy Management, Energy Efficiency and ISO 50001 at BASF” you can find below.
+You can find a leaflet on “Energy Management, Energy Efficiency and ISO 50001 at BASF” here.
 Certificates are available on request.

 Intermodal transport is an important lever to reducing emissions in logistics.
 Transporting goods by rail instead of by road reduces CO2 emissions by up to 65 percent.
 BASF uses intermodal transport at its major production sites at Ludwigshafen, Schwarzheide and Antwerp.